tungnt1203/minds_ruby_sdk/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [here](https://github.com/your_github_username/minds_ruby_sdk).
+Bug reports and pull requests are welcome on GitHub at [here](https://github.com/tungnt1203/minds_ruby_sdk).

 ## Acknowledgments

 This SDK is built for integration with Minds, AI layer for existing databases.
+See more docs [here](https://docs.mdb.ai/docs/data-mind)

 We would like to express our gratitude to the MindsDB team for their innovative work in making AI more accessible.
 For more information about MindsDB, please visit their official website: [https://mindsdb.com/](https://mindsdb.com/)
 ## License